elastic/elasticsearch-ruby/elasticsearch-api/README.md

 time rake test:integration
 ```

 We run the test suite for Elasticsearch's Rest API tests.
-You can read more about this in [the test runner README](https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-api/api-spec-testing#rest-api-yaml-test-runner).
+You can read more about this in [the test runner README](https://github.com/elastic/elasticsearch-ruby/tree/master/api-spec-testing#rest-api-yaml-test-runner).

-The `rest_api` task needs the test files from Elasticsearch.
+The `rest_api` needs the test files from Elasticsearch.
 You can run the rake task to download the test artifacts in the root folder of the project.
-This task needs a running cluster to determine which version and build hash of Elasticsearch to use and test against. `TEST_ES_SERVER=http://localhost:9200 rake test:download_artifacts`.
+This task needs a running cluster to determine which version and build hash of Elasticsearch to use and test against. `TEST_ES_SERVER=http://localhost:9200 rake elasticsearch:download_artifacts`.
 This will download the necessary files used for the integration tests to `./tmp`.

 ## License

 This software is licensed under the [Apache 2 license](./LICENSE).